hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 Only members of the primary group can create and modify data, belonging to the Workspace, as well as submitting jobs to the Workspace account.
 The member lists are defined at Workspace application time and can be modified later.

+Members can be anyone with an UniBE Campus Account.

 ### Free Of Charge Quota
-Every **research group** has **10TB** free of charge quota within one or more workspaces.
-The amount used per Workspace is set at application time and can be changed later within the limitation.s
+Every **research group** has **10TB** free of charge quota.
+This can be used within one or more Workspaces.
+The amount used per Workspace is set at application time and can be changed later within the limitation.

 ### Additional Storage
 Additional storage can be purchased for 50CHF per TB per year.